defujihara/python_public/projects/README.md

 2- Try running the following commands:

 - dbt debug
+* to check connections and project profile
+- dbt seed
+* to load the static data into snowflake
 - dbt dps
+* to install dependancies
 - dtp compile
 - dbt run
 - dbt test
-note: added a dbt utils for basic test
+* added a dbt utils for basic test

 3- Use the webclient or another database client like dbeaver to connect to snowflake